1j01/anypalette.js/README.md

 	git submodule update --init
 	npm install
 	npm run watch

+Note: this watch task will actually just crash if there's a syntax error

 Then (concurrently, in a separate terminal) start up a webserver, e.g.